MarcoCilona/GuideLines/Vue/VueI18n.md

 Follow this guide lines when creating a translation file:

+* Split the translations into categories.
+One of the main problem using VueI18n is the duplication of labels.
+One approach to avoid or minimize this problem is to split the translations into categories.
+  - GLOBALS: all the labels that are use across the entire application (like: 'Next', 'Home', 'Login', 'Go back', and so on).
+Every time a label is used in multiple places in the application and it's without a context, put it under GLOBALS
+    ```json
+    {
+      "GLOBALS": {
+        "GO_BACK": "go back",
+        "NEXT": "next"
+      }
+    }
+    ```
+  - INFO: all the labels that identify a generic info should be place here.
+Imagine you make an api call to BE and based on the response you show a generic info message like: 'User updated', or 'Failed to save the user'.
+Those messages can also be shown when saving a post, ora saving an image.
+Those generic, dynamic translations should be put under INFO category.
+    ```json
+    {
+      "INFO": {
+        "DELETE": "Are you sure you want to delete {item}?",
+        "ERROR": "a problem occurred while saving {item}",
+        "SUCCESS": "{item} saved correctly!"
+      }
+    }
+    ```
+  - UI: all the labels related to ui elements should be placed here.
+For example, all the labels used in a form submition like 'submit', 'reset', 'username', ecc...
+  - Create a category for every available application macro domain.
+If your application has, for example, a dashboard, a section to handle the user information and a section to handle its post, three categories can be defined 'DASHBOARD', 'USER' and 'POST'.
+In case that one of the macro domain has subsections, think about nesting it under the main category.
+Here an example:
+    ```json
+    {
+      "DASHBOARD": {
+        "WELCOME": "welcome to awsome.it"
+      },
+      "POST": {
+        "DESCRIPTION": "this post is about {topic}",
+        "ACTIONS": {
+          "SHARE": "share {postTitle} on facebook to let your friends know what you've just learned!"
+        }
+      }
+    }
+    ```

 * Keep the keys always in uppercase and use underscores to separate multiple words when needed Bad
   ```json